Help Us Improve Cubberley

 The City drafted a conceptual master plan, using past community engagement as a foundation, to reimagine and prioritize a long-term vision for a future community center campus.

 Building on the 2019 Cubberley Concept Plan, the Draft Cubberley Conceptual Master Plan was developed through a robust community engagement process and represents a long-term vision for the campus.
-This Draft Plan outlines a three-phased approach and is dependent on successful acquisition of seven acres of land from the Palo Alto Unified School District.
+On May 18, 2026, the Palo Alto City Council adopted the Cubberley Conceptual Master Plan and the associated CEQA environmental document.
+The conceptual Master Plan outlines a three-phased approach and is dependent on successful acquisition of seven acres of land from the Palo Alto Unified School District.

-The Conceptual Master Plan presents a long-term vision for upgrading the Cubberley Community Center Campus. and CEQA offers the foundational work on this phased approach over time.
+The adopted Conceptual Master Plan presents a long-term vision for upgrading the Cubberley Community Center Campus, while the CEQA document offers the foundation for implementing this phased approach over time.
 Planned property acquisition plus a three-phased approach guides the long-term vision for the site, combining new construction and renovation.
 This phased approach is necessary as funding is secured while limiting disruption to existing programs and services.
-Funding from multiple sources will be needed to advance each phase of the Conceptual Master Plan, such as a combination of potential funding options which could include development fees, grants, philanthropy, a ballot measure, and community partners.
+Funding from multiple sources will be needed to advance each phase of the Conceptual Master Plan, and may include a combination of development fees, grants, philanthropy, a ballot measure, and community partners.
+As a next step, the City Council is anticipated to approve a resolution on June 8, 2026, to place a tax measure on the November 2026 ballot to support land acquisition and implementation of the Cubberley Conceptual Master Plan.

-While the plan provides a distinct layout of the site with specific features, it represents a concept that should be considered adaptable and dynamic as the project phases continue to progress.
-Each phase could have sub-phases, depending on funding and partner readiness.
+While the plan provides a distinct layout of the site and identifies potential future features and amenities, it remains a conceptual and adaptable framework that may evolve as future project phases advance.
+Each phase could include sub-phases Depending on funding availability, partnership opportunities, and implementation readiness.

 Phase One